Ukratic/Siganto/README.md

 - Eye Diagram
 #### 8. Cyclostationarity Metrics
 - Autocorrelation function (fft-based fast variant or complete)
+- Spectral Correlation function
 #### 9. OFDM Metrics
 - Estimation of : OFDM symbol duration, guard interval, subcarrier spacing
 #### 10. Demodulation
-- 2 or 4 CPM/FSK & PSK Demodulation (outputs a stream of bits and graph of transitions)
+- 2 or 4 CPM/FSK & PSK Demodulation (with optional baud rate estimation)
 - AM & FM Demodulation (visual output and result signal saved for playback or further analysis)
 - MFSK Demodulation (2 methods : tone detection or from smoothed frequency transitions)
 #### 11. Audio
-- Audio playback (when listening to an amplitude modulated signal for instance, you may need to use the appropriate demodulation in the corresponding tab prior to audio playback, depending on how that signal was sourced and recorded)
+- Audio playback (you may need to choose the appropriate demodulation in the corresponding tab prior to audio playback, depending on how that signal was sourced and recorded)

 ### Examples :
 - Spectrogram of a Chinese 4+4 <br>